 If your bowling glove is more geared toward support that can certainly help boost your power and speed as well.
 By having the support you need in your joints you are able to throw more powerful throws without pain and strain wearing you down.

 You are also able to keep track of where your wrist and hand are better with a bowling glove, allowing you to follow through the needed stance and form a lot better.

 If these were not enough perks for you the brand Storm has also just come out with what they call a Power Glove Palm Pad.
 This glove has three interchangeable pads that can be changed out quite easily.

-They are a versatile tool that can be used in many different ways including joint support, helping to increase your grip, padding to prevent calluses and supporting how you throw the ball.
+They are versatile tools that can be used in many different ways, including joint support, helping to increase your grip, padding to prevent calluses, and supporting how you throw the ball.